Life 'n Perspectives of a Genuine Crossover

-Life 'n Perspectives of a Genuine Crossover is the second album by Dutch rap rock band Urban Dance Squad.
+Life 'n Perspectives of a Genuine Crossover is the second album by the Dutch rap rock band Urban Dance Squad, released in 1991 by Ariola in Europe and Arista Records in the United States.
 The album showcases an even more diverse mix of music genres than their debut album, genres including hard rock, hip-hop, funk, blues, ska, Caribbean music and an Indian flavour on "Bureaucrat of Flaccostreet".
 AllMusic calls the album "aimless", particularly in comparison with their first album.
 Critic Steven Blush, who interviewed the band in New York just prior to the album's release, called it "stellar".
+The album peaked at number 190 on the Australian ARIA Chart.

 The album, unhelped by a single (to the dismay of label boss Clive Davis), did not sell particularly well and the band was unhappy with the label's marketing efforts.
-The UDS left Arista and signed with Virgin Records.
-A version of the album from 1999 released by Triple X Records includes a second CD, containing a UDS show in Tokyo, 1992.
+The band left Arista and signed with Virgin Records.